Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/filloutwavespectrum.md

   Add free/external waves to fill in the gaps of the gridded solution.
-No gaps will be larger than 2*pi/maxTimeGap, and the gaps will be smaller near f0.
+No gaps will be larger than 2*pi/maxTimeGap, and the gaps will be smaller near f.